InfuseAI/primehub-site/website/versioned_docs/version-0.0.1/concepts/designs/crd-schema.md

 ---
-id: crd-schema
+id: version-0.0.1-crd-schema
 title: CRD Structural Schema
+original_id: crd-schema
 ---

-From Kubernetes v1.15, CustomeResrouces(CR) is able to adopt a schema of Open API V3 vadliation by specifiying it in a definition file.
-The schema is used to validate the JSON data during creation and updates so that it can prevent from invalid data, moreover, from malicous attacks.
+From Kubernetes v1.15, CustomeResrouces(CR) is able to adopt a schema of Open API V3 validation by specifying it in a definition file.
+The schema is used to validate the JSON data during creation and updates so that it can prevent from invalid data, moreover, from malicious attacks.

 While in `apiextensions.k8s.io/v1beta1`, the definition of a structural schema is **optional**, whereas in `apiextensions.k8s.io/v1` it is **mandatory**.